Majeedraheem/-FinTech-Case-Study/README.md

 Other raised issue is that If the exporter presents documents that do not meet the conditions of the letter of credit, the payment cannot be collected.
 The importer has a limitation that the quality of the goods is not guaranteed even if the documents match.
 Credit risk arising from trade transactions and the cost of complicated procedures are factors that increase barriers to entry into international trade.

-The solution to these challenges:
+The solution to these challenges
 Letter of credit using blockchain will bring to businesses: transaction-related costs can be significantly reduced because they are not subject to central control and resolve obstacles to current L/C transactions and prevent fraud.
 Letter of credit and all data can store on all parties networks, which can’t be tampered with and verified simultaneously: immutability.
 L/C will be created as NFT on Smart contract and when there is a new transaction, parties certify the transaction in real-time: security and confidentiality.